dantleech/blog/content/posts/2024-09-29-phpbench-xdebug-profile.md

 ## Confirming the results

-The XDebug profiler is _intrusive_ and will have a not-nececessarily relative impact on performance.
+The Xdebug profiler is _intrusive_ and will have a not-nececessarily relative impact on performance.

 Once I'm done profiling I do another round of `--tag=before` and `--ref=before` to see if I **really** improved things.